kedro-org/kedro/docs/source/nodes_and_pipelines/micro_packaging.md

 ## Pull a micro-package

-You can pull a micro-package from a wheel file by executing `kedro micropkg pull <package_name>`.
+You can pull a micro-package from a tar file by executing `kedro micropkg pull <package_name>`.

 * The `<package_name>` must either be a package name on PyPI or a path to the tar file.
 * Kedro will unpack the tar file, and install the files in following locations in your Kedro project: